What Fertilizer Is High In Nitrogen? (14 Natural Nitrogen Sources)

 Hoof and horn meal contains 9% to 14% nitrogen by weight, meaning it is a good source of nitrogen for your garden.

-Hoof and horn meal also contains 1.5% to 2% phosphorus, although it does not contain any potassium.
+Hoof and horn meal also contain 1.5% to 2% phosphorus, although it does not contain any potassium.
 This makes it a good choice if you need to supplement nitrogen and phosphorus but not potassium.

 Hair